Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Testing the kinematic approximations

 In summary, there seems indeed to be a limit to what any experimentally controllable inclusive DIS kinematic approximation to $\langle x \rangle$ can achieve.
 However, as it was the case for $\langle v^2 \rangle$, if one was able to control the partonic $\kTsq$ accessed in the hard scattering reaction, the approximation would become nearly perfect, as the orange dashed lines representing $\xiqTnew/\langle x \rangle$ shows.
-At the end of this Section, we will briefly discuss how this could in fact be achieved, either by utilizing the TMD factorization formalism, or including HT terms in the collinear calculation.
+In Section~\ref{sec:beyond_LT} we will briefly discuss how this could in fact be achieved, either by utilizing the TMD factorization formalism, or including HT terms in the collinear calculation.